nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **Duplicate names are not allowed**.
-If students have duplicate names (e.g: common names such as "Nicholas Tan"), then the tutor should add an extra word in the name to distinguish the students.
-For example ('Nicholas Tan RJC' and 'Nicholas Tan HCI') can be done to distinguish students with duplicate names.
-4. **Student names cannot include the symbol '/'**.
+3. **Student names cannot include the symbol '/'**.
 Even if legal names include symbols (e.g: Suresh S/O Rama), TAchy will not be able to parse such names.
 Users are advised to instead remove such characters, or write the names in full (e.g: Suresh son of Rama)

 --------------------------------------------------------------------------------------------------------------------